 - Here is the list of IP Addresses to the NTP Servers 184.108.40.206 220.127.116.11 18.104.22.168 22.214.171.124

-- When the miner loses the internet connection, the miner status page seems to reset the time counter (timer) but no negative effect to the mining operation.
-There are two (2) ways to tell if your miner lost the internet connection.
+- When the miner loses network connection, the miner status page seems to reset the time counter (timer) but no negative effect to the mining operation.
+There are two ways to tell if your miner have disconnected from the internet.

-- First, you’ll hear the clicking noise from your miner.
-(Also, the 2 small green led lights on both side of the miner will stop flashing.
+- First, clicking noise from your miner.
+Also, the 2 small green led lights on both side of the miner will stop flashing.

-- The second way is to go to the miner status page and the running timer (Elapsed) will reset and start from “0”.
+- Second, the miner status page and the running timer (Elapsed) is reset and starts from “0”.

 - Here is the video to show what the minder does: http://youtu.be/3qNxES1mnZc

 - When the internet connection is disrupted, it makes constant clicking noise, and the green LED on the PCB (Main PCBs for the ASIC Chips) will go off.
 The fan would also turn off.

 - When the miner regains the internet connection, the clicking noise goes away and about 30 seconds or so later, the green LEDs will start flashing again.
 These Green LEDs indicate the miner is actually hashing.
 Then, the fan will start.